Valve Slammed Over 'Horrendous' Steam School-Shooting Game - Slashdot

 A better question is why the NRA is so vehemently opposed to gun laws.
 You don't see the Auto makers campaigning against driver's licenses and insurance.

 Maybe you don't see it because those are state level issues, while lots of firearm-related legistlation is national.
 Even state-level firearm-related legislation receives media attention because it is a political hot-button.
 What you do see folks like the NRA advocating for is the enforcement of current laws.
 The church shooter in Texas from some months ago comes to mind.
 The Air Force failed to report his convinction to the FBI, so he was never stopped from purchasing a gun.
-In fact, most new proposed le
+In fact, most new proposed legislation related to firearms would not help matters in any way that would not be helped by simply enforcing the existing laws.

+My guess is they're worried stronger laws would bite into impulse buys.

+Right, because gun makers are out there just hoping for people to make impulse buys.
+I think you don't understand how most businesses work.
+The ideal is to get repeat customers.
+If you make something consumable, like toothpaste or razors, you have a built-in incentive for people to buy more (it runs out).
+There is a certain amount of that with guns (ammunition).
+What they really want is for people to buy firearms, responsibly use them, then buy more in the future.
+However, the manufacturers know that bad publicity hurts their business.
+Just like what happened to the beef industry with Oprah.
+In fact, while we are guessing, I would bet that the marketshare of firearms purchased on impulse is approaching a rounding error compared to thoughtfully purchased firearms.

 The NRA fights it at the state level 2 (Score:2)